Adelina is a curious writer, journalist, a keen traveler and a big fan of bonny Scotland, her second home after Lithuania.

 It took 5-10 minutes to edit the picture with Darkroom

 This app is one of Lightroom's main competitors.
 Darkroom is easier to navigate, even if you’re not a pro photo editor (yet!).
 It has slightly fewer tools, but all the major editing features are available.
-Sadly, the app is only available on iOS devices.
+Darkroom is one of the best photo editing apps for iOS devices.

-What Did Matas Edit?
+What Has Been Done to the Picture?
 First, Matas applied a color preset and changed the opacity.
 Then he adjusted the brightness, contrast, highlights, shadows, saturation, vibrancy, and white balance, and added fade, grain, vignette, and sharpness.
 The result is a photo that will make everyone jealous of your holiday in Iceland!

 How Long Did it Take to Edit the Picture?Matas has used this app before and it took him 5-10 minutes.